scottwellington/AIChallenge/README.md

 ###### TODO

-* Everyone can use this section to post todo updates [Scott]
+* 07/05/21 - go to the pub and celebrate a job well done [Scott]